tne-lab/phase-calculator/README.md

 * Download/clone this repository, making sure you're on the desired branch as described above.

-* Create the directory `plugin-GUI/Source/Plugins/PhaseCalculator` and copy all contents of this repository's `Source` into it.
+* Create the directory `plugin-GUI/Source/Plugins/PhaseCalculator` and copy all contents of this repository's `PhaseCalculator/Source` into it.

 ### Windows (Visual Studio 2013)